scientific-python/learn.scientific-python.org/docs/decisions/0001-myst-migration/0005-sibling-repo-migration.md

 PR merges, each linking to this PR as a worked example.
 Sibling repos adopt MyST on their own schedule.

-## Options considered
+## Other options considered

-1. **Migrate all four in lock-step** — synchronizes visual consistency; blocks `learn` on the slowest-moving repo.
+- **Migrate all four in lock-step** — synchronizes visual consistency; blocks `learn` on the slowest-moving repo.
-2. **`learn` first; siblings when ready** — proves the pattern; doesn't block SciPy 2026 deadline.
-3. **Wait for MyST theme parity** — defers everything until ADR 0005 follow-up is resolved; not necessary since content parity is achievable now.
+- **Wait for MyST theme parity** — defers everything until full footer parity lands in the shared theme (ADR 0007); not necessary since content parity is achievable now.

 ## Consequences